 Former GOP stronghold of Arizona hands big wins to Democrats

-PHOENIX (AP) — A changing electorate in Arizona handed historic victories to Democrats in the former Republican stronghold, with Joe Biden becoming only the second Democratic presidential candidate since 1948 to win the state and retired astronaut Mark Kelly giving the party both Senate seats for the first time in nearly 70 years.
+PHOENIX (AP) — A changing electorate in Arizona handed historic victories to Democrats in the former Republican stronghold, with Joe Biden becoming only the second Democratic presidential candidate since 1948 to win the state.
+Retired astronaut Mark Kelly’s win gave the party both Senate seats for the first time in nearly 70 years.

-The extraordinary turn of events had been building for some time in a state long associated with late Sens.
+The extraordinary turn of events had been building in a state long associated with late Sens.
 Barry Goldwater and John McCain, who were the Republican nominees for president in 1964 and 2008, respectively.

 Democrats benefited from Arizona’s changing demographics, with more young people and Latinos registering to vote, an influx of new residents and unease among some suburban women about President Donald Trump.